How to fax with Google Docs – sending, receiving, alternatives, and more

 Most of the time no. RingCentral does have a browser add-on that will enable it.

-Is it easier to fax with Google Docs compared with a different office suite (for example Microsoft Office)?
+Is it easier to fax with Google Docs compared with a different office suite?

-We find Microsoft Office documents easier to fax as the file format is compatible with a wider range of fax services and fax software.
+Fax service, fax software, or connected printer using the printer’s software: We find Microsoft Office documents easier to fax as the file format is compatible with a wider range of fax services and fax software.
+Some fax services also support the Open Document Format used by LibreOffice.

 Can I fax a Google Docs (docs, sheets, slides, or forms) document in its native format?